European-XFEL/Karabo/doc/run/use_device.rst

 .. note::

+   Please make sure that you use the correct case for the package name, as the command is case sensitive.
-   Command is case sensitive, therefore "dataGenerator" and "DataGenerator" as a package name will lead to different results.
+   "dataGenerator" and "DataGenerator" as a package name will lead to different results.

 Directly after, you can start start it with the corresponding server as explained :ref:`here <run/server>`.